Tracking Russian Disinformation On X During The French Parliamentary Elections

 To erode French support for Ukraine, the inauthentic accounts and websites we identified spread narratives saying that Ukraine is losing the war and that Ukrainians do not want to fight.
 Narratives also mobilized fear of nuclear war and the possibility of French soldiers’ involvement and death in Ukraine.
 The latter narrative exploits the ambiguity of Emmanuel Macron’s recent declarations suggesting that France might send troops to Ukraine at some point.

 Figure 4 – Screenshot showing a meme shared by an inauthentic account saying “Let’s drink to the health of our soldiers who died in Ukraine”.
 Translation of the text: “Neutrality is key for France.
-Macron does not seem to understand it”
+Macron does not seem to understand it.”

 Multiple posts also denounced the economic consequences of Western sanctions on Russia, including the energy crisis and inflation, while underlining their inefficiency on the Russian economy.
 Other contents were defamatory against Ukrainian officials, especially targeting Ukrainian President Volodymyr Zelensky.